shaloo/docs.arcana/docs/concepts/authtype/auth-passkeys.md

 Passkeys use public key cryptography that reduces the threat from potential data breaches.
 They are safer than passwords as they reduce the attack surface.
 Since passkeys are uniquely generated for every account by the user device and work only on the registered websites and apps, they are less vulnerable to phishing.

-The Passkeys Auth feature in the {{config.extra.arcana.sdk_name}} lets Web3 apps to onboard users through a biometric sensor (such as a fingerprint or facial recognition), a PIN, or a pattern supported by the OS or device where the app is running.
+The Passkeys Auth feature in the {{config.extra.arcana.sdk_name}} lets Web3 apps to onboard users through a biometrics sensor (such as a fingerprint or facial recognition), a PIN, or a pattern supported by the OS or device where the app is running.

 ```mermaid
 graph LR